World

 Eczema in children can trigger depression and isolation

-The 19-year study clearly showed that atopic dermatitis brings not only physical discomfort and aesthetic problems.
+A 19-year study has clearly shown that atopic dermatitis causes not only physical discomfort and aesthetic problems.
 This disease is also associated with mental health problems in adolescents – depression and internalizing behavior, when the child becomes withdrawn, has low self-esteem and suffers from anxiety.

 Eczema or atopic dermatitis causes redness, itching and flaking of the skin.
 This chronic disease usually appears in childhood and can accompany a person throughout life – it cannot be completely cured.
 The prevalence of the disease in developed countries, according to various estimates, ranges from 10% to 20%.The relationship between atopic dermatitis and depression, anxiety, and behavioral problems has been studied before, but mostly among adult patients.
 Scientists at the Perelman School of Medicine at the University of Pennsylvania have summarized the results of the largest and longest study assessing the long-term impact of eczema on a child’s psyche.